 - the request for an extension of time has been denied

-- the student wishes to change to another degree program outside of the college, school, or department in which s/he is currently enrolled
+- the student wishes to change to another degree program outside of the college, school, or department in which the student is currently enrolled

 Notes: Some programs may have more stringent policies.
 Contact the unit for details.

 Requirements and procedures for termination for Sturm College of Law students may be different.
 Students should consult the unit for appropriate procedures.